DODOEX/docs/docs/flashSwap.md

 sidebar_label: Flash Swap
 ---

-## What is flash swap
+## What is Flash Swap

-Simply put, you are allowed to pay on credit!
-When you buy or sell on DODO, you can first get the token you want to buy, do anything you want with the token and then pay for it later.
+Simply put, you are allowed to pay on credit on DODO!
+When you buy tokens DODO, you can first get the tokens you want to buy, do anything you want with the tokens, and pay for them later.

-## How does flash swap work
+## How Does Flash Swap Work

 ![](https://dodoex.github.io/docs/img/dodo_flash_swap.jpeg)

-The picture above shows the four steps to make flash swap
+The figure above illustrates the four steps in a flash swap happening under the hood

-1. Call the `buyBaseToken` of the `DODO Pair` smart contract
+1. Call the `buyBaseToken` function from the `DODO Pair` smart contract
-2.  `DODO Pair` will transfer the Base token to the message sender first
+2.  `DODO Pair` transfers the base tokens to the message sender
-3. If the parameter `data` of buyBaseToken is not null, the `DODO Pair` smart contract will call the `dodoCall` method of the message sender
+3. If the parameter `data` of the `buyBaseToken` function call is not null, the `DODO Pair` smart contract will call the `dodoCall` method of the message sender
-4. After the `dodoCall` is executed, the `DODO Pair` smart contract will retrieve the quote token required for this transaction from the message sender
+4. After the `dodoCall` is executed, the `DODO Pair` smart contract will retrieve the quote tokens required for this transaction from the message sender

 :::note
-The `sellBaseToken` can also perform flash swap in the same way.
+The `sellBaseToken` function can also perform flash swap in the same way.
 :::

-Flash swap requires the message sender to be a contract that follows below interface.
+Flash swap requires the message sender to be a contract that implements the `IDODOCallee` interface.

 ```javascript
 interface IDODOCallee {